 The Fontana dei Quattro Fiumi faces the Sant’Agnesi in Agoni church, another well-known Rome attraction on Piazza Navona.
 Bernini lost out on the commission to design the church to his arch rival, Borromini.
 It’s said Bernini expressed his disdain for Borromini’s project through his gods.
 The figure of the Nile hides his face from the sight of the church while the Rio del Plata god has his hands raised, as if to protect himself when Borromini’s church falls down.

-It’s a suspect tale, however, as the fountain was completed before the church – but perhaps Bernini was just thinking ahead.
+It’s a suspect tale, however, as the fountain was completed before the church – but it does add a bit of dramatic tension to a visit.

 The curious case of the Ecstasy of Saint Teresa in the Santa Maria della Vittoria